 Looks like the usual UKSF Surefire flash hider.

 Update: readHRW’s blog for The Reptile Houseabout the UKSF issued can and hider.

 The receiver end plate is very likely a Magpul ASAP.

-These parts all make sense, because they are viewed as common to the modern A1 in the wild.
+These parts all make sense, because they most are viewed as common to later L119A1s in the wild.

 What I like most about this new iteration of UKSF blaster is the slick front end.
 OK, it’s a one-piece upper but it reminds me of the KAC URX 3.1.

 DEVGRU uses the Remington RAHG, CAG uses the Geissele HK SMR.
 It’s not surprising that UKSF have ditched the venerable KAC RAS and are also using a tube.